-FY 2003: The objective of this research is to compare the performance of an A7-6 clay subgrade soil stabilized with lime, fly ash, cement and EMC2 (a commercial chemical compound commercialized by Soil Stabilization Products Co.) using a full-scale accelerated pavement test at the KSU Civil Infrastructure Systems Laboratory.
+FY 2003: The objective of this research was to compare the performance of an A7-6 clay subgrade soil stabilized with lime, fly ash, cement and EMC2 (a commercial chemical compound commercialized by Soil Stabilization Products Co.) using a full-scale accelerated pavement test at the KSU Civil Infrastructure Systems Laboratory (CISL).
 Four pavement sections were constructed during November and December 2002, all having the same four-inch thick asphalt concrete surface layer.
-The subgrade soil was stabilized to a depth of six inches with the four different stabilizing agents.
+The subgrade soil was stabilized to a depth of six inches with four different stabilizing agents.
 In total, 800,000 passes of the 30,000 lbs dual axle were applied to the pavement with lime treated embankment soil while 1,200,000 passes of the 30,000 lbs dual axle and 800,000 passes of the 24,000 lbs single axle were applied to the pavements with cement and fly-ash treated embankment soil.
 The pavement wit the EMC2 stabilized base has failed at approximately 50,000 load repetitions after exhibiting severe rutting and cracking.
-The asphalt concrete surface layer was removed and replaced with a four inch PCC pavement, to allow the continuation of testing of the lime treated base pavement structure.
-Each of the three remaining pavements exhibited more than 0.5 of rutting, the pavements with cement and fly-ash treated soil exhibited cracking in the asphalt surface layer.
-The cement stabilized showed very similar performance to that of the lime treated embankment.
-After 2 million passes, the pavement with fly-ash stabilized soil showed more cracking than the pavements with cement and lime treated soils.
-The final report has been submitted for the last editorial review.
+Each of the three remaining pavements exhibited more than 0.5 in. of rutting, the pavements with cement and fly-ash treated soil exhibited cracking in the asphalt surface layer.
+The cement stabilized embankment showed very similar performance to that of the lime-treated embankment.
+After 2 million passes, the pavement with fly-ash stabilized soil showed more cracking than the pavements with cement- and lime-treated soils.
+The final report has been submitted for publication.

-FY 2004: The objectives of this research are: a) to construct and evaluate thin PCC overlays on existing PCC and HMA pavements; b) to determine the parameters that effect the performance of these sections; c) to develop design input parameters and to modify/enhance the existing design procedure (s) for thin PCC overlays.
-The objectives will be accomplished by conducting a full-scale accelerated pavement test at the Civil Infrastructure Systems Laboratory on two pavements with thin PCC overlays on existing PCC and two pavements with thin PCC overlays on distressed HMA layers.
+FY 2004: The objectives of this research were: a) to construct and evaluate thin PCC overlays on existing PCC and HMA pavements; b) to determine the parameters that effect the performance of these sections; c) to develop design input parameters and to modify/ enhance the existing design procedure (s) for thin PCC overlays.
+The objectives were accomplished by conducting full-scale accelerated pavement tests at CISL on two pavements with thin PCC overlays on existing PCC and two pavements with thin PCC overlays on distressed HMA layers.
 The two thin white-topping pavements were constructed and tested first.
-The asphalt concrete layers were first placed and, compacted.
+The asphalt concrete layers were first placed and compacted.
 Longitudinal and transverse saw cuts were performed in the HMA layers to simulate severely cracked layers.
-Milling was then performed on the asphalt concrete layers and the PCC overlay was placed.
-Accelerated loaded has started; more that 2.0 million passes of the 26,000 lbs single axle were applied to date but no visible distresses have been observed with the exception of a single transverse crack in the 4 inch thick overlay.
-The PCC pavements were placed and distresses using thumping load applied at the joints.
-The distressed pavements were shot blasted and the PCC overlays was poured and left to cure.
-More than 1,500,000 axle load repetitions have been applied to these pavements.
+Milling was done on the asphalt concrete layers and the PCC overlay was placed.
+More that 2 million passes of the 26,000 lbs single axle were applied but no visible distresses were observed with the exception of a single transverse crack in the 4-inch thick overlay.
+The PCC pavements were placed and distresses using a thumping load applied at the joints.
+The distressed pavements were then shot blasted and the PCC overlays were constructed.
+More than 1,500,000 axle load repetitions were applied to these pavements.
 Both pavements exhibited transverse cracking.
 The post-mortem evaluation was finalized and the Finite Element Modeling to estimate the response of the overlays was conducted.
-The first draft of final report has been submitted for review.
+The final report has been submitted for publication.